jlinoff/pam/README.md

 > Note that the ability to change field names is _only_ enabled when
 > the  [Enable Editable Field Name](#enable-editable-field-name)
 > preference is enabled (checked) as shown in the following figure.
-> It is not enabled by default.
+> It is not enabled by default to avoid confusion between the "name"
+> input and the "value" input.

 <img src="www/help/pam-fld-name-edit-checked.png" width="400" alt="false"/>